blancadesal/toolhunt-backend/README.md

 # Toolhunt API

 This is a port of the [Toolhunt backend](https://github.com/wikimedia/toolhunt) to FastAPI.
+The frontend is available at [Toolhunt frontend](https://github.com/blancadesal/toolhunt-frontend).

-Credit should be given to the original authors, mainly [nbarnabee](https://github.com/nbarnabee) as the principal contributor.
+Credit should be given to the original authors, mainly [nbarnabee](https://github.com/nbarnabee) and [HWaruguru](https://github.com/HWaruguru) as the principal contributors.

 ## Setting Up the Development Environment